Yile-Xu/DATA146/project_2.md

 ### Plot after logarithmic transformation:
 ![](project2_7.png)

-The plot after logarithmic transformation best communicates the change in population as it clearly shows the increasing trend of population on average.
+The plot after logarithmic transformation best communicates the change in population as it clearly shows both the box itself and the increasing trend of population on average.
 Because of several huge outliers, the boxplot drawn from raw data is difficult to read.